TonnyORG/elevator/readme.md

 There are a few things I would like to add into this project, and a few basic things are a way to view all the requests in real time through an visual panel or something.
 Based on that, here is the list of To-Dos I can think right now:

+- [ ] Build VueJS based components for the main UI.
 - [ ] Build UI to visualize the queue and real time elevator requests.
 - [ ] Build tests for models and controllers.